The Skeleton In The Closet

 Shaun Hachinsky, Deputy Chief Investigator for the Jackson County Medical Examiner's Office, holds the skull of man who has gone unidentified since his skeletal remains were found in 2012.

-If you have information that can help identify in "the skeleton in the closet" or help resolved unclaimed body cases, notify the Jackson County Medical Examiner's Investigations Division:
+If you have information that can help identify "the skeleton in the closet" or help resolve unclaimed body cases, notify the Jackson County Medical Examiner's Investigations Division:

 816-881-6600 or investigationsMEO@jacksongov.org

 THURSDAY, JULY 28, 2016

 “I’ll tell you all about my skeleton in the closet.”

 Now that she has your full attention, Diane Peterson will pause for effect.
 What well-guarded secret is she about to divulge?